The Sea: Dublin's Best Coastal Walk. Dun Laoghaire to Killiney

 The Royal Marine Hotel in one of those seaside hotels which has slightly lost its grandeur thanks to Ryanair's cheap flights, but it's still a nice experience to do afternoon tea there, especially if you are travelling with a slightly older member of the family.

 Next is one of my favourite spots in Dublin to spend an evening.
 The Pavillion Theatre.
 It's very local, where Irish artists perform in front of an Irish audience.
 This isn't Riverdance at The Gaiety.
-I'm always impressed by their variety of performances.
-If you want a Dublin night that's not in the city, you could do pre theatre dinner and attend an event here.
+If you want a more local Dublin night out, you could do pre theatre dinner and attend an event here.

 You have to stop at Happy Out Cafe.
-You'll have walked at least 500m from the Dart station by now, so you'll need a rest.
-I don't think there's a more beautiful cafe setting in Dublin and their ethos is just as impressive, they employ young adults with Down syndrome.
+I don't think there's a more beautiful cafe setting in Dublin and their ethos is just as impressive, they employ adults with special needs.

 Glasthule